 Dr. Samy-Claude Elayi is a cardiologist with the UK Gill Heart Institute.

-UK is the University for Kentucky.
-At UK, we are educating more students, treating more patients with complex illnesses, and conducting more research and service than at any time in our 150-year history.
+University of Kentucky or UK HealthCare is educating more students, treating more patients with complex illnesses, and conducting more research and service than at any time in their 150-year history.
 To read more about the UK story and how you can support continued investment in your university and the commonwealth, go to: uky.edu/uk4ky. #uk4ky #seeblue